 Why you should restart your modem and router

-‘Power cycling’ is the process of unplugging your electronic device and then plugging it back again.
+‘Power cycling’ is the process of unplugging your electronic device and then plugging it back in.
 This process of removing the power source and then connecting it performs a quick restart.
 Like your smartphone and PC, the router and modem can also develop glitches that can only be resolved by restarting the devices.

 Upon close inspection, you may notice that the two devices have a ‘reset’ pinhole as well.
 This function can be triggered by inserting a paper clip or a safety clip through the pinhole.
 However, you should be warned that this will not only reboot the two devices but also reset them completely.
 You will lose all your saved configurations and settings.
-If you’re experiencing slugging speeds, it is better to stick with restarting the modem and the router.
+If you’re experiencing sluggish speeds, it is better to stick with restarting the modem and the router.

 Manually restart a router and modem